icyspace/MudPiInflux/README.md

     This will display the data in the measurement of the time series database.
 If you see your data you are good to go.
     ![influx Results](https://raw.githubusercontent.com/icyspace/MudPiInflux/master/img/influxquery.png)

-## Building a Grafana Dashboardi
+## Building a Grafana Dashboard
 1. Log into Grafana
     Open a browser and navigate to your Pi IP address ``` http://<your.rpi.address>:3000 ```
 1. Create new data source <br/>
     Navigate to ``` Configuration > Data Sources ```
     Search for "Influx"
     ![search for influx](https://raw.githubusercontent.com/icyspace/MudPiInflux/master/img/SelectInfluxDataSource.png) <br/>
-    Below is my configuration and is fairly standard if you installed Grafana on the same raspbery pi as Mudpi and influx <br/>
+    Below is my configuration and is fairly standard if you installed Grafana on the same raspberry pi as Mudpi and influx <br/>
     ![influxconfig1](https://raw.githubusercontent.com/icyspace/MudPiInflux/master/img/InfluxConfiguration1.png) <br/>
     ![influxconfig2](https://raw.githubusercontent.com/icyspace/MudPiInflux/master/img/InfluxConfiguration2.png) <br/>
 1. Create new Dashboard
 ![GrafanaQuery](https://raw.githubusercontent.com/icyspace/MudPiInflux/master/img/GrafanaQuery.png)<br/>
 ![GrafanaSettings](https://raw.githubusercontent.com/icyspace/MudPiInflux/master/img/GrafanaSettings.png)<br/>